-The Cannes Film Festival will unveil its Official Selection lineup for the 74th edition on Thursday, June 3 at 11 a.m.
+The Cannes Film Festival will announce the lineup for the 75th edition this morning at 11 a.m.
 Paris time (2 a.m.
 PT/5 a.m.
 ET).
 The press conference will stream live from the UGC Normandie cinema on the Champs-Elysées.

 You can also watch it on Deadline here: